mikeneilens/codechallenge/challenge21/README.md

 + Calls itself to find the solution using the updated grid.

-n.b. its not strictly necessary to only try the position with the least number of values but using that approach the permutations generated may be extremely large.
+n.b. its not strictly necessary to only try the position with the least number of values but iterating over every position the permutations generated may be extremely large.